At a Glance

 The disorder is congenital, which means that people with CCHS are usually born with the condition or develop it shortly after birth.
 Babies with CCHS take shallow breaths and may have a blue tint to the skin.

-Some people with the gene variant do not develop central hypoventilation syndrome until later in childhood or even adulthood.
+Some people with the gene variant don't develop central hypoventilation syndrome until later in childhood or even adulthood.
 This is known as late-onset central hypoventilation syndrome (LO-CHS).

 A person with CCHS may experience decreased body temperature, excessive sweating, and lowered awareness of pain.
 After adjusting their body position or exercising, they may have a hard time keeping their heart rate and blood pressure at consistent levels.